christiandudel/dtms/README.md

   time/first visit/last exit/time to absorption, Markov chains with
   rewards.
-- Inference: analytic standard errors and variance-covariance matrix for transition probabilities; simulated inference using the bootstrap, the block bootstrap, and parametric bootstrap for other quantities, supporting parallel computing.
+- Inference: analytic standard errors and variance-covariance matrix for transition probabilities; for all quantities inference using the bootstrap, the block bootstrap, and parametric bootstrap, supporting parallel computing.
 - Other features: simulation of Markov chains using the package [markovchain](https://cran.r-project.org/web/packages/markovchain);
   survey weights (experimental); irregular time intervals